 Hallgrimskirkja is a large Lutheran church in the center of Reykjavik.
 You absolutely cannot miss it, thanks to both its height and unique design.
 The outside of the church is designed to resemble the basalt columns formed by lava flows that you can find all over Iceland.

 Along with checking out the church and statue of Leifur Eiríksson (the Viking explorer who was probably one of the first Europeans to set foot on North American soil), be sure to go in the church and ride the elevator up to the bell tower, too.
 The tower gives you what is possibly the best view out over Reykjavik.

 Iceland is know for its geothermal activity and hot springs, and you won't want to miss out on experiencing them in Reykjavik.
 Even though the Blue Lagoon is the most famous thermal spa in Iceland, there are actually a large number of public pools and spas right in Reykjavik.
 The largest is Laugardalslaug, east of the city center.

 Visit The Pearl

 This one is super unique.
-The Pearl is home to a viewing platform, cafeteria, and high-end rotating restaurant.
+The Pearl is home to a viewing platform, cafeteria, and museum.
 It's built atop five hot water storange tanks, making it look kind of like a spaceship.
 I wouldn't recommend the expensive restaurant here, but I DO recommend bringing a zoom lens to capture more great views out over Reykjavik.